 Throughout every one of our knowledge organizations, we have people who manage no one and yet are executives.
-Rarely indeed do we find a situation such as that in the Vietnam jungle, where at any moment, any member of the entire group may be called upon to make decisions with lifeand-death impact for the whole.
+Rarely indeed do we find a situation such as that in the Vietnam jungle, where at any moment, any member of the entire group may be called upon to make decisions with life-and-death impact for the whole.
 But the chemist in the research laboratory who decides to follow one line of inquiry rather than another one may make the entrepreneurial decision that determines the future of his company.
 He may be the research director.
-But he also may be-and often is-a chemist with no managerial responsibilities, if not even a fairly junior man.
-Similarly, the decision what to consider one "product" in the account books may be made by a senior vicepresident in the company.^{} It may also be made by a junior.
-And this holds true in all areas of today's large organization.
+But he also may be and often is-a chemist with no managerial responsibilities, if not even a fairly junior man.
+Similarly, the decision what to consider one "product" in the account books may be made by a senior vice-president in the company.-It may also be made by a junior.
+And this holds true in all areas of today's arge organization.

-I have called "executives" those knowledge workers, managers, or individual professionals who are expected by virtue of their position or their knowledge to make decisions in the normal course of their work that have significant impact on the performance and results of the whole.
+I have called "executives" these knowledge workers, managers, or individual professionals who are expected by virtue of their position or their knowledge to make decisions in the normal course of their work that have standicant impact on the performance and results of the whole.
 They are by no means a majority of the knowledge workers.
 For in knowledge work too, as in all other areas, there is unskilled work and routine.
 But they are a much larger proportion of the total knowledge work force than any organization chart ever reveals.

-This is beginning to be realized-as witness the many attempts to provide parallel ladders of recognition and reward for managers and for individual professional contributors. [†] What few yet realize, however, is how many people there are even in the most humdrum organization of today, whether business or government agency, research lab or hospital, who have to make decisions of significant and irreversible impact.
+This is beginning to be realized-as witness the many attempts to provide parallel ladders of recognition and reward for managers and for individual professional contributors.
+What few yet realize, however, is how many people there are even in the most humdrum organization of today, whether business or government agency, research lab or hospital, who have to make decisions of significant and irreversible impact.
 For the authority of knowledge is surely as legitimate as the authority of position.
-These decisions, moreover, are of the same kind as the decisions of top management.
-(This was the main point Mr. Kappel was making in the statement referred to in the note below.)